Police / Law Enforcement Training Schools

 Sometimes, convicted criminals get sentenced to probation rather than to prison time.
 In those cases, they are still considered to be under correctional control.
 They just aren't necessarily considered a big danger to the community.
 However, they do need to be supervised to ensure public safety.
 And they also need to receive guidance in getting rehabilitated from their criminal past.
 That's where probation officers come in.

 Similarly, professionals are needed to monitor convicts who have been released from prison but are still on parole as part of their punishment.
 Such convicts need help reentering their communities, and they need to be indirectly supervised to make sure they don't fall back into any illegal activities.
 That's the job of a parole officer.

 Professionals in this category of law enforcement can make good salaries.
 OEWS program data shows that the median annual pay was $55,690 in 2020, with some probation and parole officers making more than $98,510.

 4. Police Officer

 Policing is what comes to mind when most people think about law enforcement, which isn't surprising.
 Even with the expanding roles of many civilian security guards, police officers are still the most common first responders to crime scenes.
 In fact, according to the FBI, sworn officers represented 70.4 percent of all law enforcement professionals in 2018.
 Plus, there's a certain amount of prestige that comes with the courageous role of serving and protecting the public in the face of danger.

 With law enforcement training from a post-secondary school, you may become a more appealing candidate for a police academy.
 And if you do achieve your goal of becoming a police officer, you can make a comfortable living.
-According to OES program estimates, the average salary for a U.S. police officer in 2018 was $65,400.
+According to OEWS program estimates, the median salary for a U.S. police officer in 2020 was $65,540.
 And some officers made more than $109,040.
 Read about how to become a police officer here.

 5. Emergency Management Director